-(1) Action on Each Application.
-The Commission shall grant Licenses with the goal of ensuring that the needs of the Commonwealth are met regarding access, quality, and community safety.

-(a) License applications shall be evaluated based on the applicant's:

-1. Demonstrated compliance with the laws and regulations of the Commonwealth;

-2. Suitability for licensure based on the provisions of 935 CMR 501.101(1), 501.800 and 501.801; and

-3. Evaluation of the thoroughness of the applicant's responses to the required criteria.
+- (1) Action on Each Application.
+The Commission shall grant Licenses with the goal of ensuring that the needs of the Commonwealth are met regarding access, quality, and community safety. - (a) License applications shall be evaluated based on the applicant's: - 1.
+Demonstrated compliance with the laws and regulations of the Commonwealth; - 2.
+Suitability for licensure based on the provisions of 935 CMR 501.101(1), 501.800 and 501.801; and - 3.
+Evaluation of the thoroughness of the applicant's responses to the required criteria.
 The Commission shall consider each License application submitted by an applicant on a rolling basis.

-(b) The Commission shall notify each applicant in writing that:

-1. The application has been deemed complete.
-Once deemed complete, the Commission reserves the right to approve or deny the License application.

-2. The application has been deemed incomplete, and include the grounds for which it has been deemed incomplete; or

-3. The Commission requires further information within a specified period of time before the packet is determined to be complete.

-(c) Failure of the applicant to adequately address all required items in its application in the time required under 935 CMR 501.102 by the Commission will result in evaluation of the application as submitted.
-Nothing in 935 CMR 501.101 is intended to confer a property or other right or interest entitling an applicant to a meeting before an application may be denied.

-(d) On determination that the application is complete, a copy of the completed application, to the extent permitted by law, will be forwarded to the municipality in which the MTC will be located.
-The Commission shall request that the municipality respond within 60 days of the date of the correspondence that the applicant's proposed MTC complies with municipal bylaws or ordinances.

-(e) The applicant shall keep current all information required by 935 CMR 501.000 or otherwise required by the Commission.
+- (b) The Commission shall notify each applicant in writing that: - 1.
+The application has been deemed complete; - 2.
+The application has been deemed incomplete, and include the grounds for which it has been deemed incomplete; or - 3.
+The Commission requires further information within a specified period of time before the packet is determined to be complete. - (c) Failure of the applicant to adequately address all required items in its application in the time required under 935 CMR 501.102 by the Commission will result in evaluation of the application as submitted.
+Nothing in 935 CMR 501.101 is intended to confer a property or other right or interest entitling an applicant to a meeting before an application may be denied. - (d) On determination that the application is complete, a copy of the completed application, to the extent permitted by law, will be forwarded to the municipality in which the MTC will be located.
+The Commission shall request that the municipality respond within 60 days of the date of the correspondence that the applicant's proposed MTC complies with municipal bylaws or ordinances. - (e) The applicant shall keep current all information required by 935 CMR 501.000 or otherwise required by the Commission.
 The applicant shall report any changes in or additions to the content of the information contained in the application to the Commission within five business days after such change or addition.
 If a material change occurs to an application deemed complete, the Commission may deem the application incomplete pending further review.
 If an application initially deemed complete, and later deemed incomplete, a notice will be provided to the applicant.
 An incomplete application must be fully evaluated pursuant to 935 CMR 501.102(1)(a) prior to being deemed complete again and submitted to the Commission pursuant to M.G.L. c.
 94G, § 5(a).